 Liquibase uses the DATABASECHANGELOGLOCK table to ensure only one instance of Liquibase runs at a time.
+If the table does not exist in the database, Liquibase creates one automatically.

 When you make a database update, Liquibase reads from the DATABASECHANGELOG table to determine which changesets need to run.
 To avoid conflicts between concurrent updates—which can happen if multiple developers use the same database instance or if multiple servers in a cluster auto-run Liquibase on startup—the DATABASECHANGELOGLOCK table sets the